-The Research Program 2019-20 includes 13 studies covering a diverse range of topics and methodologies.
-Six projects are focused on the RGF research priority area of emerging technology and new trends.
-Population groups addressed by the research include young people, family members and significant others, culturally and linguistically diverse communities, sports betting and online gambling.
+The Research Program 2020-21 includes 10 studies covering a diverse range of topics and methodologies.
+Population groups addressed by the research include young people, family members and significant others, culturally and linguistically diverse communities, sports betting, and online gambling.

-Detailed in this table is the full range of research projects currently underway or upcoming that will receive RGF funding support over the 2019-2020 period.
+Detailed in this table is the full range of RGF funded research projects currently underway, upcoming or completed for the 2020-2021 period.